orra-dev/agent-fragile-to-prod-guide/stage3-grounding/README.md

-# Stage 3: Adding Domain Grounding for Reliable Plans
+# Stage 3: Reliable Plans with orra

 In this stage, we address the challenge of LLM plan hallucinations by implementing domain grounding.

-## The Problem: Plan Engine Hallucinations
+## The Problem: Potential Plan Engine Hallucinations

 Even with reliable compensation mechanisms, LLM-powered plan engines can still: